2005 Nebraska Cornhuskers baseball team: Season review

-While the 2005 Nebraska baseball season will be remembered for many things, it was the never-say-die attitude that captured the hearts of Husker fans around the state.

-Heading into the final weekend of the season, the Huskers were two games behind Baylor in the conference race.
+During the final weekend of the season, the Huskers were two games behind Baylor in the conference race.
 Nebraska won its first two games against Kansas State, while Baylor and Missouri split their first two contests, putting the Huskers in position to earn a share of the league crown.
 Behind Kroenke's complete-game gem on Senior Day, Nebraska posted a 3–1 victory, while Missouri capped NU's title hopes by beating Baylor in Waco later that day, giving the two teams a share of the Big 12 crown.
 The two teams would meet one week later with the Big 12 Tournament title on the line.
 The game was scoreless until the sixth when Andy Gerch's sacrifice fly plated Gordon for the game's only run.
 Duensing and Jensen combined on a three-hit shutout to give NU a 1–0 win over the Bears and the Huskers’ fourth Big 12 Tourney crown since 1999 and winning the regular-season and tournament titles in the same season for the second time in school history (2001).

-Never was the Huskers’ true spirit more evident than on college baseball's grandest stage – the College World Series in Omaha.
-Trailing 5–3 in the ninth inning, the Huskers were down to their last at-bat, looking to extend the most successful season in school history.
-As they had done 20 times during the season, Nebraska began to rally, opening the inning with two hits before Alex Gordon's RBI single pulled NU within 5-4.
-Two batters later, freshman Andy Gerch provided one of the most memorable moments in school history, sending an 0–2 pitch into the left-field bleachers, giving the Huskers a 7–5 lead.
-Alas, the lead was short-lived, as Arizona State scored twice in the bottom of the ninth – including a game-tying homer by Jeff Larish – before ending one of the most memorable games in recent CWS history two innings later for an 8–7 ASU win.
+During the College World Series in Omaha, trailing 5–3 in the ninth inning, the Huskers were down to their last at-bat, looking to extend the season.
+As they had done 20 times during the season, Nebraska began to rally, opening the inning with two hits before Alex Gordon's RBI single pulled NU within 5–4.
+Two batters later, freshman Andy Gerch sent an 0–2 pitch into the left-field bleachers, giving the Huskers a 7–5 lead.
+The lead was short-lived, as Arizona State scored twice in the bottom of the ninth – including a game-tying homer by Jeff Larish – before ending two innings later for an 8–7 ASU win.